 Location(s): This action relates to low-lying local and regional roads at risk of permanent tidal inundation (or more regular coastal inundation) that act as key access roads; that is, they provide the only emergency access and evacuation routes for parts of the LGA.
-The roads that are the subject of this option include:
+The roads that are the subject of this action include:

 - Marsh Road;

 - Lemon Tree Passage Road;

 - Fenninghams Island Road;

-- Taylors Point Road;
+- Taylors Beach Road;

 - Nelson Bay Road;

-- Cabbage Tree Road;

 - Port Stephens Drive;

-- Swan Bay Road; and
+- Swan Bay Road, Davis Road and Waterfront Road in Swan Bay.

-- Davis Road.